 The first step of entering into a trust deed is to get debt advice.
 The adviser seeks to understand your financial and personal circumstances to determine which debt solution you will qualify for.

-Once you settle on the best debt solution, and you enter into a trust deed, all your belongings and property (your assets) passed to a qualified insolvency practitioner who will look after your financial affairs, also called your trustee.
-From then, they are the ones to get into contact with the creditors.
+Once you settle on the best debt solution, and you enter into a trust deed, all your belongings and property (your assets) pass to a qualified insolvency practitioner who will look after your financial affairs, also called your trustee.
+From then, they are the ones to get into contact with your creditors.

-It is essential to choose a trustee whom you fully trust as you need to give him very private information like your income and information of all your creditors.
+It is essential to choose a trustee whom you fully trust as you need to give them very private information such as your income and the information of all your creditors.
 The rights of any assets that you own are also handed over to the trustee.
-He aims to pay your creditors as much as possible of the debt owed to them.
-This may involve some of your belongings or property that you do not need to be sold to increase your trust fund and the money raised can be paid to your creditors.
+Your trustee aims to pay your creditors as much as possible of the debt owed to them.
+This may involve selling some of your belongings or property.

 Protected Trust Deeds